mpalmer/service-skeleton/README.md

 Which is a nice segue into the next feature...

-## Logging
+## Logging / Tracing

-One of the things that `service-skeleton` configures for you is logging, using the [`log` crate's](https://crates.io/crates/log) well-established facade.
+One of the things that `service-skeleton` configures for you is logging and tracing, using the [`tracing` crate's](https://crates.io/crates/tracing) well-established facade.
 By default, all log messages with severity `warn` or higher will be printed to `stderr` with a bunch of related useful information.
-Again, you don't have to do anything special, just start logging away:
+Again, you don't have to do anything special, just start instrumenting:

 ```rust
 # use std::time::Duration;